Hanjas8/Henry_repo/metadata_project.md

 ## Allow clients to query

 Create a function which does the following:
-- Clients should be able to query through the database through filtering the metadata labels
+- Clients are able to query the database through filtering the metadata labels
-- The metadata of the datasets selected should be outputted
+- The url of the datasets selected should be outputted